westfieldlabs/datetime_helper/README.md

 Zulu Time is an ISO 8601 formatted string representing a `datetime` but in the time zone UTC+0.
 This makes it trivial for client applications to display dates and times correctly in their local, or other nominated time zones.

-Enforcing Zulu Time across a range of projects requires a common approach to how you validate incoming strings, how you represent the data internally, how you serialise the data back out into strings, and how you test all that consistently and efficiently.
+Enforcing Zulu Time across a range of projects requires a common approach to validating incoming strings, representing the data internally, serialising the data back out into strings, and testing date and time fields.

-`Datetime Helper` was developed to provide that common approach, and it is available as an open source project because we believe it is generically useful.
+The `Datetime Helper` was developed to provide that common approach, and it is available as an open source project because we believe it is generically useful.

 ## To use